Bang Tango: Breakup (1996–2002)

 The break up of the original line up of Bang Tango occurred in 1995 after returning from a European tour in support of Love After Death.

-Frontman Joe Leste' and bassist Kyle Kyle then reformed the band in 1996 with a revolving door of musicians.
+Frontman Joe Lesté and bassist Kyle Kyle then reformed the band in 1996 with a revolving door of musicians.

-In 1997, Leste' and Kyle Kyle formed the alternative rock band Eating Crow as a side project.
+In 1997, Lesté and Kyle Kyle formed the alternative rock band Eating Crow as a side project.
 Though no recordings were ever officially released and only a handful of shows were played, the song So Abused was featured in the Wes Craven film Wishmaster but not released on its soundtrack.
 With the band being a side project of then current members of Bang Tango, So Abused was featured heavily in Bang Tango's live set list in the late 1990s.

 In 1998 the band released the live album, simply titled Live.

 In 1999 the band released Greatest Tricks, which was a compilation of the band's most well known songs re-recorded with Bang Tango's current line up at the time.

-The Joe Leste' and Kyle Kyle version of the band continued to tour under the Bang Tango name until dissipating 1999.
+The Joe Lesté and Kyle Kyle version of the band continued to tour under the Bang Tango name until dissipating 1999.

-Frontman Joe Leste' went on to sign a record deal with Warner Bros. and form the hard rock band Beautiful Creatures in 2001.
+Frontman Joe Lesté went on to sign a record deal with Warner Bros. and form the hard rock band Beautiful Creatures in 2001.